Phalcode/gamevault-docs/docs/server-docs/setup.md

 #### Method 1.1: Docker Setup without PostgreSQL

-We really don't recommend it but you can run Crackpipe without a PostgreSQL Database too using the following configuration:
+We don't recommend it but you can run Crackpipe without a PostgreSQL Database too using the following configuration:

 ```yaml
 version: "3.1"